The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.

 Youth Protection training is designed to help you keep our youth safe from abuse.
 You will learn the Boy Scouts of America’s Youth Protection Guidelines, signs of abuse, and how to report suspected abuse.
 After each section of material, you will answer questions about that section’s topic.
 Click here for more information.

-To maintain a safe environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for the Cub Scout, Boy Scout, and Venturing programs.
+To maintain a safe environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for the Cub Scout, Scouts BSA, and Venturing programs.

 Get Trained Today